ome/omero-documentation/contributing/editing-docs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a PR is open, you can build it for review using the :jenkinsjob:`MODEL-merge-docs` job on the Jenkins CI.
+Once a PR is open, you can build it for review using the :mergecijob:`BIOFORMATS-build` job on the Jenkins CI.
 Staging documentation is no longer deployed at a URL but you can download it as a zip for review with the correct styling from the job page (see ‘Last Successful Artifacts’ at the top of the centre panel.